-During the Track Record Period and up to the Latest Practicable Date, we had been granted licensing rights of 341 new titles of media content which were granted directly by approximately 60 media content licensors.
+During the Track Record Period and up to the Latest Practicable Date, we had been granted licensing rights of 299 new titles of media content which were granted directly by over 50 media content licensors.
 We were also granted licensing rights of or were involved in licensing the related brands of some of these media content.
 Our top 10 media content licensors included some renowned media companies including Aniplex Inc., Avex Pictures Inc., Kadokawa Group, Kodansha Ltd., Shochiku Co.
 Ltd., Sunrise Inc. and TOHO Co., Ltd..

-Cashflow requirement for the minimum guarantee payment

-Subject to the terms of the individual content distribution agreements entered into between the media content licensors and us, we are normally required to pay our licensors a minimum guarantee upon signing of the relevant agreements and/or by instalments at the early stage of the relevant licensing periods.
+Subject to the terms of the individual content distribution agreements entered into between the media content licensors and us, we are normally required to pay our licensors a minimum guarantee upon signing of the relevant agreements and/or by instalments at the early stage of the relevant licence periods.
 Such amount of minimum guarantee is usually non-refundable but recoupable or shall be applied to set off against the royalty payable by us under the content distribution agreements.
+For the three years ended 31 March 2018 and the three months ended 30 June 2018, we paid a total amount of minimum guarantee of HK\$76.0 million, HK\$132.0 million, HK\$140.7 million and HK\$45.0 million for our Media Content Distribution Business, representing 80.4%, 85.7%, 85.2% and 72.7% of the amount of our total purchase respectively.